JuliaMath/NFFT.jl/docs/src/overview.md

 These forms are more forgiving about the types of the input arguments.
 The versions based on a plan are more optimized for repeated use with the same `x`

+## Parameters

+The NFFT has the following parameters that can be passed as a keyword argument to the *
+*
+*

+## Precomputation

 ## Directional